mober7babaee/Modern_Control_Systems_Final_Project/README.md

-# Create the README.md file in the sandbox
-content = """# 🧲 Magnetic Levitation Control System — Modern Control Systems Project
+# 🧲 Magnetic Levitation Control System — Modern Control Systems Project

 This project implements **modeling**, **linearization**, and **control system design** for a **Magnetic Levitation (MagLev)** system — a classic nonlinear and inherently unstable system.
 The project is completed in **two phases**, covering both fundamental analysis and advanced controller design.